Paragon Automation Features

 LSP templates—The Paragon Pathfinder supports LSP templates configured on the router.

-LSP optimization—Analyze and optimize LSPs that have been delegated to Paragon Pathfinder.
+LSP optimization—Analyze and optimize LSPs that have been delegated to the Paragon Pathfinder.

-You can use the Paragon Planner (formerly NorthStar Planner) for offline visualization and detailed architectural planning of your production network.
-Paragon Planner enables you to forecast the impact of network changes such as latency, additional traffic, shifts in traffic flows, and new capacity or services.
+You can use the Paragon Planner for offline visualization and detailed architectural planning of your production network.
+It enables you to forecast the impact of network changes such as latency, additional traffic, shifts in traffic flows, and new capacity or services.
 Paragon Planner capabilities include:

 Traffic load analysis

 Anuta ATOM is a highly scalable cloud-ready platform for orchestrating and monitoring a network.
 Anuta ATOM delivers stateful service provisioning and workflow management for stateless services, along with configuration compliance and device life-cycle management.
-Paragon Automation, together with Anuta ATOM, provides automation solutions across the entire life cycle of a network—plan, design, implement, operate, and optimize.
-Paragon Automation integrates with Anuta ATOM through APIs.
+Paragon Automation together with Anuta ATOM provides automation solutions across the entire life cycle of a network—plan, design, implement, operate, and optimize.
+The Anuta Atom and Paragon Automation are integrated through APIs.